WPCD-Workflows/documentation/source/old/itm/public/xml/itm_cpo_handling.rst

 Handling CPOs
 =============

-The tools below allow you to perform useful operations on the ITM datastructures including entire CPOs in your Fortran90 workflows.
+The tools below allow you to perform useful operations on the EU-IM datastructures including entire CPOs in your Fortran90 workflows.
 They are not meant as a replacement of the Universal Access Layer (UAL) but rather as a complement especially in situations where the UAL is not